patheros/PathSetManuals/modules/Blender.md

 # Blender
 ![Image of Blender module](../images/Blender.png)

 Blender is a “Distortion Looper”.
-It was created to allow you to capture all of the bizarre transient effects into a rhymic loop.
+It was created to allow you to capture all of the bizarre transient effects into a rhythmic loop.
 Blender simply needs divided clock and your good to roll.
 Sample its internal sounds sources or feed other sounds into it.

 ## Quick Start